data-slots=image, heading, text

 Overview

-The Workflow Builder API (Firefly Creative Production for Enterprise) lets you execute a single published workflow across multiple assets in one batch.
-You submit a workflow definition and your images or videos; the service processes each asset through the workflow in parallel and returns results per asset.
+The Firefly Creative Production Workflow API lets you execute published workflows across multiple assets in one batch.
+You submit a workflow definition and your assets (i.e., images and videos); the service processes these assets through the parallel workflows and returns results per asset and batch request.

-Use it to remove backgrounds, apply effects, or run any published workflow at scale with full control over concurrency, priority, and error handling.
+Use it to remove backgrounds, apply effects, or run any published workflow at scale with full control over the scaled Creative Production process.

-- Integrate systems — Connect the Workflow Builder API with external platforms to trigger workflow executions directly from those environments.
+- Integrate systems — Connect the Firefly Creative Production Workflow API with external platforms to trigger workflow executions directly from those environments.
 This enables automated creative production or modification of assets using content that already exists in those systems, with processed outputs returned back to the originating environment for seamless end-to-end workflows.

-- Execute batches — Start a batch job with a workflow ID and full workflow definition (actions and connections); include all images in the workflow's input-images action and receive a batch ID to track progress.
+- Execute batches — Start a batch job with a workflow ID, mapping all inputs and assets in the workflow's input actions, and receive a batch ID to track progress.

 - List and filter batches — View your batches, filtered by status, workflow ID, or creation date, with pagination.